WHAT WILL MY PLACEMENT BE LIKE?

 Company size and “Brand Name” Companies

 Given the specific requirements and timeframe of your internship through FIE, the opportunities available are limited to those companies and organizations that can comply with our program model.
 This means that the organizations and businesses we work with are most often small and medium-sized enterprises, as opposed to large companies.
-This is because most large organizations and corporations either do not offer internships at all or run their own closed competitive internship scheme which is not compatible with our program.
+This is because most large organizations and corporations in London either do not offer internships at all or run their own closed competitive internship scheme which is not compatible with our program.
 You are unlikely to recognize the name of your assigned company or organization as most placements that we work with are local to London or operate only within the UK.

-However, company size and name recognition are no guarantee of placement quality.
+However, company size and name recognition are no guarantees of placement quality.
 We have learned from our extensive experience in internships that in the majority of instances, students get a much more involved and personal experience at smaller placements.

 Students are notified of their placements after arrival in London and before the beginning date of the placement, barring circumstances beyond FIE’s control.
 Students are not informed of their placement until it is confirmed, and this can occur anytime between arrival and the beginning of the placement.